-The ancient technique of y'chi can be used to improve your efficiency and speed while running and reduce your risk of injury.
+The ancient technique of y'chi can be used to improve running and reduce the risk of injury.
 This Chinese technique develops the ability to direct all your energies and movements by focusing the eyes on a particular object as you move towards it.
-It is not difficult to learn but it requires practice to make it a natural habit.
+It is not difficult to learn and you can begin practicing it today!

 Animals do this instinctively and we can learn from them.
 Animals don't worry or think about their prey.
 They don't worry if they are going to be successful, how they are going to look or what other animals may think about them.
 Nor do they judge or criticize other animals.
-They just do what they do and be in the now while they are doing it.
+They let their instincts guide their actions and they are fully aware of every movement.
 And I have never heard of an animal having a stress fracture, torn ligament or an injury due to running or overuse!

 Y'chi (pronounced ee-chee) involves a total mind and body focus.
 It is a technique very similar to meditating.
-It has all the benefits of meditating but you can practice it while running and improve how you feel while running and reduce the risk of injuries.
+It has all the benefits of meditating, but it also helps improve how we feel while running and greatly reduces the risk of injuries.

-Next time you are running, pick an object in the distance that you will be running towards.
-Set your intention to move towards that object and focus your eyes intensely on the object as you move towards it.
+Next time you are running, pick an object in the distance that you are running towards.
+Set your intention to deliberately move towards that object.
+Then fully focus your eyes on the object as you move towards it.
 Keep your eyes aligned with your destination and do not break your gaze.
 Allow a full mind and body focus.
 Even though your eyes are focused on an object in the distance, you are fully aware of all your movements and where your feet are landing.

 There are no thoughts involved when using this technique.
 As you maintain an intense focus, you will feel yourself being pulled forward by your eyes.
 Your eyes are directing the movement.
 Your mind and body become one as you are pulled forward by y'chi.

-When you practice y'chi, everything is in sync: your mind, body, vision, movements, breathing and heart.
+When you practice y'chi, everything is in sync: your mind, body, vision, movements, breath, and heart beat.
 Because you are totally focused on your target, there is little room for your mind to think about anything else.
 A mind that is relaxed, creates a body that is relaxed.
 When our mind is busy with a continuous stream of thoughts and worries, it prevents us from feeling peace, joy and contentment.
-It also uses a lot of energy and it takes away our peace and joy and creates havoc and stress in our bodies.
+It also uses a lot of energy and creates stress and havoc in our bodies.

-A developed mind that is able to maintain focus exists peacefully in each moment and a healthy mind creates a healthy and injury free body.
+A developed mind that is able to maintain focus exists peacefully in each moment, and a healthy mind creates a healthy, injury free body.

 Your body will be free to move more easily and effortlessly reducing the risk of injury.
-Running will become easier and more enjoyable with improved speed and efficiency.
+Running will feel easier and more enjoyable with improved efficiency.

 Y'chi is one of the techniques that Danny Dryer teaches in his book, Chi Running.
-This book includes many innovative training techniques teaching us how to heal and prevent injuries and also how to run faster, further and with much less effort regardless of age or ability.
+This book includes many other innovative training techniques that can teach us how to heal and prevent injuries; as well as, how to run faster, further and with less effort.

-Back to top of Use This Ancient Technique to Improve Running
+Back to top of Ancient Technique to Improve Running